makyo/writing/posts/personal/_posts/2015-06-10-running-away.markdown

 were in line with each other and our expectations of what a parent-child relationship should be, and in others, we found ourselves at odds.

-Even so, we things wound up working out alright for sixth grade.
+Even so, things wound up working out alright for sixth grade.
 I moved in with my dad, and moved to a new school.
 I had to spend one more year in elementary school, as Jefferson county didn't start junior high until seventh grade, but it served me well.
 I wound up in a 'gifted and talented' program at